jhiney/tickertron/README.md

 ## Quick Start
 Open [http://jhiney.dev/tickertron](http://jhiney.dev/tickertron) to view tickertron in the browser.

-Pressing `/` will activate Tickertron.
+`/` will activate Tickertron.
 Type in your favorite ticker(s) to see the intraday trend, current price, % Gain/Loss and previous close.
 Clicking an indivdual ticker will bring up a minute-by-minute chart of intraday price changes.

 ## Electron
 Originally, Tickertron was conceived as an [Electron](https://www.electronjs.org/) app, however viewing in the browser quickly became the perfered method of viewing the app.